csirtgadgets/krenk-protocol/README.md

 You should have received a copy of the GNU Lesser General Public License along with this program; if not, see <http://www.gnu.org/licenses>.

-3. Change Process
+# 3. Change Process
-==

 This document is governed by the [Consensus-Oriented Specification System (COSS)](http://www.digistan.org/spec:1/COSS).
 In addition:

 * Comments MUST be logged as [new issues](https://github.com/blog/411-github-issue-tracker).
 * Contributions MUST be logged as [new pull-requests](https://help.github.com/articles/creating-a-pull-request).

-4. Language
+# 4. Language

-==
-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC [2119](http://www.ietf.org/rfc/rfc2119.txt).
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).

-5. Protocol
+# 5. Protocol
-==
-5.1 Krenk
+## Krenk
---
 ```
 +-----------------+
 | Krenk           |